what does silk do to your face

 Let's go!

-Silk pillowcases are produced from silk, which is obtained from silkworms.
+Silk is obtained from silkworms.

 Silk is a natural protein fiber with a smooth and soft texture due to how uniform and tightly packed the protein components are.

-A silk pillowcases charm extends beyond the way they feel, especially when it comes to the face.
+Silk beddings charm extends beyond the way they feel, especially when it comes to the face.

 sleeping on silk can help reduce acne